 60) Have a picnic.
 Stock up on ingredients at budget Danish supermarket Netto (there’s a branch near Rundetaarn in the city centre) and head to one of the city’s best parks.

 61) Head to one of Copenhagen’s community kitchens.
 Held in cultural centres across the city, folkekøkkener serve cheap buffet-style meals for around 50 DKK (some are even as cheap as 20 DKK).

 There’s usually a vegan/veggie option, and if you’re prepared to help out with the cooking or serving you can even get your meal for free.
 Click here for more on Copenhagen’s cheap and cheerful community kitchens.

-54) Fill up on cheap and delicious smörrebrød.
-There’s more info on the best places to get this authentic Danish snack in our guide to eating cheaply in Copenhagen.
+62) Fill up on cheap and delicious smörrebrød.
+There’s more info on the best places to get this authentic Danish snack in Copenhagen in our ultimate guide to Danish smörrebrød.